mayflower/docker-ls/README.md

 ### Authentication and credentials

-By default, `docker-ls` uses the token based authentification flow for authentication unless basic auth is requested explicitly (see below).
+By default, `docker-ls` uses the token based authentication flow for authentication unless basic auth is requested explicitly (see below).
 If no crendentials are specified, `docker-ls` will automatically get the credentials from the docker CLI (if logged in via `docker login`).